 Badija is the largest island in the Korcula Archipelago located in the near vicinity of Korcula Island in Croatia.

-The most dominant feature of the island is Franciscan Monastery built in 14th century.
+The most dominant feature of the island is Franciscan Monastery built in the 14th century.

-In late 14th century Franciscan monks from Bosnia were given ownership of a part of the Badija island when they began building a monastery.
+In the late 14th century, Franciscan monks from Bosnia were given ownership of a part of the Badija island when they began building a monastery.

-Most of the monastery was built in the middle of 15th century in late Gothic style.
+Most of the monastery was built in the middle of the 15th century in late Gothic style.

-The cloister of the monastery is a attractive example od Dalmatian Gothic style.
+The cloister of the monastery is an attractive example od Dalmatian Gothic style.

-Although the monks maintained a presence on the island for centuries, the island and its monastery were used as a sports centre from 1950's to 2000's.
-The monastery and portion of the island was then returned to the Franciscan order.
+Although the monks maintained a presence on the island for centuries, the island and its monastery were used as a sports centre from the 1950s to 2000s.
+The monastery and portion of the island were then returned to the Franciscan order.

 Badija was also a filming location for Crni Biseri film, shoot in 1958 (see some stills from the film + some clips)

-The island is forested with pine and oak trees and bordered by rocky and pebble beaches and is therefore popular place for day trip by locals and visitors alike.
+The island is forested with pine and oak trees and bordered by rocky and pebble beaches and is, therefore, a popular place for a day trip by locals and visitors alike.